Liberdus/liberdus-docs/docs/liberdus-token/Tokenomics.md

 | **Divisibility** | LIB can be subdivided to 18 decimal places |
 | **Elastic Supply** | Can enter inflationary, disinflationary, or deflationary phases based on network conditions |
 | **Governance Immutability** | The 210M cap cannot be altered, even through governance |

----

-## ⚖️ Design Philosophy
-The figure **210 million** pays homage to Bitcoin’s **21 million** cap- adding an extra zero to reflect Liberdus’s broader economic scope as both a **decentralized payment network** and **messaging infrastructure**.

----

-## 🧭 Etymology
-The name **Liberdus** merges two historical references that symbolize freedom and stability:

-- **Libertas:** The Roman goddess representing liberty and civil freedom, often depicted on coins.
-- **Solidus:** A gold coin introduced by Emperor Constantine, notable for maintaining weight and purity for centuries, representing economic trust and reliability.

-Together, they form **Liberdus**- a network embodying **freedom of communication** and **monetary stability** within a decentralized, censorship-resistant environment.

----

 ## ⚙️ Token Utility